CarolaneLFBV/carolanelfbv.github.io/docs/articles/ios/core-data/coredata-fundamentals.md

 Let's break it down:
 1. **Initializing the Context**
-* The `Crud` class is initialized with a `NSManagedObjectContext`.
+* The `Crud` struct is initialized with a `NSManagedObjectContext`.
 By default, it uses the shared `viewContext` provided by `DataController`.
 This context is thread-bound (main thread) and that creating background contexts can improve performance for non-UI tasks.
 * The context acts as the bridge between your app and the Core Data stack, enabling you to work with Core Data objects.
 2. **Enum for Error Handling**
 * The `Failed` enum defines possible errors for the CRUD operations.
 Each case can include additional information, such as the reason for the error.